Hats-Protocol/ClaimsHatter/README.md

 In some cases, it may be desirable to allow a third party — such as a bot network — to claim a hat on behalf of a wearer.
 DAOs can optionally enable "claiming for" by calling the `enableClaimingFor` function.

-Once enabled, anybody can then claim on behalf of an eligible wearer by calling the `claimFor` function, with the desired where as an argument.
+Once enabled, anybody can then claim on behalf of an eligible wearer by calling the `claimFor` function, with the desired wearer as an argument.

 ## Development